svard/distrib_db/README.md

     iex> DistribDb.Database.sync

 This will copy over all existing databases from one of the nodes in the cluster to the new node.

-## Todo

-Make it possible to expire a database after a predefined time.